usc-isi-i2/kgtk-browser/BYOD.md

 wikidata_input_path = <path to the input KGTK Edge file>
 wikidata_parts_path = <output folder path>
 temp_folder_path =    wikidata_parts_path + '/temp' # leave as is
-gzip_command =        'pigz' # if you have pigz, leave as it, other wise update this to 'gzip' kgtk_command =        'time kgtk' # leave as is kgtk_options =        '--debug --timing' # leave as is kgtk_extension =      'tsv.gz' # leave as is
+gzip_command =        'pigz' # if you have pigz, leave as is, other wise update this to 'gzip' kgtk_command =        'time kgtk' # leave as is kgtk_options =        '--debug --timing' # leave as is kgtk_extension =      'tsv.gz' # leave as is